boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

   * `CGO_ENABLED=0` disables the `cgo` compiler (not sure about this one !).
 It was added from the default build example at https://golang.org

-  * `GOOS=linux` Set the target build operation to geneare a linux binary
+  * `GOOS=linux` Set the target build operation to generate a linux binary

   * `-a` flag forces rebuilding of packages that are already up-to-date

-  * `-installsuffix cgo` renames the build depencies and directory with added suffix to separate them from default builds.
+  * `-installsuffix cgo` renames the build dependencies and directory with added suffix to separate them from default builds.
 In this case we are using `cgo` and the suffix.

   * `-o main` specifies the output file name